Updated on

 Different teams and companies use knowledge bases for different reasons.
 But ultimately, it all comes down to building a useful library of resources for the purpose of sharing knowledge internally.

-An example could be this Softr template for a team wiki, a central hub for a company’s resources, announcements, employee directory, etc.
+You can explore building an internal knowledge base through this Softr template for a team wiki, a central hub for a company’s resources, announcements, employee directory, etc.

 Why do you need an internal knowledge base?